Ashley Tisdale Wears Skimpy Panties & Crop Top In Bed While Celebrating New Month

 Of course this isn’t the first time that the actress has rocked a racy bedroom look on social media.

-As previously reported by The Inquisitr, Ashley recently stunned her fans by wearing the same out as she sat on her knees with her back arched and a towel wrapped around her hair.
+As previously reported by The Inquisitr, Ashley recently stunned her fans by wearing the same outfit as she sat on her knees with her back arched and a towel wrapped around her hair.
 That post was also a huge hit among her fans.
 To date, that pic has raked in more than 212,000 likes and over 460 comments.